 To apply for this program, please complete the George Mason University Admissions Application.

-Applicants should have an undergraduate degree from a regionally-accredited institution, with a GPA of at least 3.00.
+Applicants should have an undergraduate degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent with a GPA of at least 3.00.
 To apply, prospective students should forward a completed George Mason University Admissions Application, one copy of official transcripts from each college and graduate institution attended, and a current résumé.
 TOEFL scores are required of all international applicants.
 International applicants should see information regarding the admission of international students.

 Students intending to obtain the CSS certificate must apply to the CSS certificate program before beginning any CSS coursework intended to satisfy requirements.
 They must also have their coursework plan approved by the director.

 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 This certificate may be pursued on a full-or part-time basis.

 Students should refer to the Admissions & Policies tab for specific policies related to this program.

 |CSS 600||Introduction to Computational Social Science||3|